MindFlayer SGD: Efficient Parallel SGD in the Presence of Heterogeneous and Random Worker Compute Times

+Thus, as we increase $\sigma$, the difference becomes arbitrarily large.
 To verify this, we also conducted a small experiment, see \Cref{fig_single_device_plots}.
-The right plot showcases how the ratio of time complexity between \algname{Rennala SGD} and \algname{MindFlayer SGD} can get arbitrarily large for the optimal clipping time $t^* := \arg \min_{t} T_{\algname{MindFlayer SGD}}(t)$ and even the median of the distribution $t_{\text{median}} = \mathrm{Med}[\eta]$.
-The left and middle plots showcase the potential improvement, and even loss from choosing different clipping times $t$.
+The right plot showcases how the ratio of time complexity between \algname{Rennala SGD} and \algname{MindFlayer SGD} can get arbitrarily large for the optimal clipping time

+and even the median of the distribution $t_{\text{median}} = \mathrm{Med}[\eta]$.
+The left and middle plots showcase the potential improvement, and even loss resulting from different choices of clipping time $t$.